WolfIcefang/dactyl-chimera-keyboard/README.md

 ### But I use a full size keyboard!
 Where are my arrow keys and function row?

-Dactyl Chimera has approximately the same keys as a 60% keyboard, depending on your thumb cluster.
-I recognize this as a real defecit, however, by shaping your layout to your specific needs the problems can be overcome.
+Dactyl Chimera has approximately the same keys as a 60% keyboard, depending on your thumb cluster choice.
+Included with each release is an easy-to-read spreadsheet showcasing the best layouts available.
+I recommend starting off with the Traditional-ish layout.
+But why, and how, does it work?
+To understand it, we need to:

-ESCAPE  1    2    3    4    5       6    7    8    9    0   DELETE
-TAB     Q    W    F    P    B       J    L    U    Y    ;   BACKSPACE CTRL    A    R    S    T    G       M    N    E    I    O     ' SHIFT   Z    X    C    D    V       K    H    ,    .
-UP  SHIFT ENTER  GUI  ALT               space               LEFT DOWN RIGHT
+### Understand basic theories of keyboard layouts

+Fortunately, I'm not going to run your ears off for paragaphs at a time... because other people have already written guides!

+For beginners, I'd recommend reading Thomas Baart's Guide to working with a small keyboard https://blog.splitkb.com/how-to-work-with-small-keyboards

+If you're a more visual learner, this video by Troy Fletcher is quite good: https://odysee.com/@TroyFletcher:2/tiny-keyboards-an-explanation:b

+Once you're beyond the basics, you might want to check out:

+For the modifier keys like shift:

+Precondition's Guide to Home Row Mods https://precondition.github.io/home-row-mods

+OR

+why you shuold BAN Key Chords: http://xahlee.info/kbd/banish_key_chords.html

+If you can't get your hands to settle down:

+You might enjoy Colemak: https://colemak.com/

+OR

+Dvorak: